-Masters of Theology Programs in Mississippi
+Masters in Theology Programs in Mississippi

 Theology masters programs help curious and driven students try to understand the nature of the divine—or, at least, to understand religious teaching, scholarship, and theories about it.
 Theology masters programs combine metaphysics and religious philosophy with church teaching, research, and criticism.
 Potentially offered in applied or academic forms, masters in theology programs may help prepare students for a wide range of professional roles in academic and faith communities.
 They may also be offered online or in campus-based programs, helping to accommodate a broader range of student schedules, lifestyles, and learning preferences.